 Why do you go to a bar?

-There are exceptions, certainly, but think about it this way: if you want to drink, there are far superior ways to do so.
+There are exceptions, certainly, but think about it this way: if you want to drink, there are usually better ways to do so.
 It’s cheaper to drink at home.
 Home is also a place where your drinking is less likely to be interrupted by other people.
+You don’t have to drive afterward.
 Logically, if one’s true desire is to drink, a bar is not the most ideal place to do it.

 This same logic can be applied to lots of things.